Primary health care, community health and the importance of community health workers

-Although since its inception there have been all sorts of intentions to reduce its meaning to that of "gateway" to the health system or "non-specialized health services", the concept of primary care is as ambitious as you can imagine..
-Primary health care is a strategy to achieve the highest quality of life. health for allborn at the end of the twentieth century on a strong foundation: the consensus of the health as a right and the need for a global socio-economic transformation for social justice and community empowerment.
+Although since its inception there have been all kinds of attempts to reduce its meaning to that of «gateway» to the health system or to that of «non-specialized health services», the concept of primary health care is as ambitious as you can imagine.
+Primary health care is a strategy to achieve health for all, born at the end of the 20th century on a strong foundation: the consensus of health as a right and the need for a global socioeconomic transformation in favor of social justice and community power.

 Today, primary health care seems to have taken a back seat, hidden behind the ubiquitous universal health coverage.
 However, its sound principles are more important than ever, in the face of the growing needs of the population and the shortcuts (with a neoliberal stamp) that are often camouflaged in the new global health financing proposals.